-With the vision to bring Kathak dance to American soil, to explore the past, preserve the tradition, and to create forward thinking new imaginative works, Rita Mustaphi started Katha Dance Theatre.
-Her training in Kathak dance started in Kolkata, India, at Rabindra Bharati University.
-After graduation, she took intensive training under Pandit Vijai Shankar and finally moved to become a disciple of Pandit Birju Maharaj, the legendary master artist in Kathak dance.
-She also studied Indian classical vocal music and how to play sitar, the musical instrument.
-Her academic career includes bachelor’s degree with Physiology as a major.
+Rita Mustaphi started Katha Dance Theatre with a vision to bring Kathak dance to American soil, explore its past, preserve the tradition, and create forward-thinking and imaginative works that expand upon the ancient tradition.
+Her training in Kathak dance started in Kolkata, India, at Rabindra Bharati University, from where she graduated with a degree in dance.
+She also obtained a degree in Physiology from the University of Calcutta.
+After college, she underwent intensive training under Pandit Vijai Shankar and eventually became a disciple of Pandit Birju Maharaj, the legendary master artist in Kathak dance.
+She also studied Indian classical vocal music and sitar.

-With her schooling behind her and only 20 years old, Ms. Mustaphi left India to join her husband Kalyan Mustaphi, an electrical engineer in US.
+At 20 years old, Rita left India to join her husband Kalyan Mustaphi, an electrical engineer, in US.
 The year was 1970.
-She started performing and with many requests from the community leaders she started teaching informally in the community.
-And in 1987 she started her dream, a dance organization with a professional company as well as a school of Kathak dance.
-She envisioned an American Kathak dance company where dancers could be trained in traditional Kathak style of Indian classical dances and the company will perform new, repertory, traditional, innovative as well as collaborative performances for American audiences.
+She started performing and later teaching informally after receiving requests from community leaders.
+In 1987, she achieved her dream by starting a dance organization that included a professional company and a school of Kathak dance.
+She envisioned an American Kathak dance company where dancers could be trained in traditional Kathak style of Indian classical dances and the company would perform new, repertory, traditional, innovative as well as collaborative performances for American audiences.

 A Dream Realized

-From 1988 onward by consistently creating annual season performances, running the yearlong Kathak dance school and its annual spring concert, conducting summer intensive classes by resident Kathak guru Rita Mustaphi and often by the visiting master artist and their companies, such as Pandit Birju Maharaj, Pandit Vijai Shankar, Pandit Sontosh Maharaj and presenting world class artists such as Pandit Birju Maharaj and Ustad Zakir Hussain several times in the past, Rita Mustaphi’s dream was realized.
+From 1988 onward, KDT has consistently created annual season performances, run the year-long Kathak dance school and its annual spring concert, conducted summer intensive classes led by Rita and visiting master artists such as Pandit Vijai Shankar, Pandit Sontosh Maharaj, and the late Pandit Birju Maharaj, and introduced world-class artists such as Saswati Sen, Durga Arya-Krüger and Ustad Zakir Hussain to Minnesota.

-And, as they say, the rest is history.
-Katha Dance Theatre earned the first local commission to a dance company by the Ordway Center of Performing arts in Minnesota.
-Rita Mustaphi was invited to be part of the troupe of Pandit Birju Maharaj at the performance at Carnegie Hall, New York.
-Rita Mustaphi and Katha Dance Theatre were invited to perform at several Kathak festivals in New Delhi, India.
-The Company has also appeared in major cities of the United States and Canada.
-Katha Dance Theatre has made numerous appearances in Minnesota.
+The rest, as they say, is history.
+KDT earned the Ordway Center for the Performing Arts’ first local commission to a dance company.
+Rita was invited to be part of the troupe of Pandit Birju Maharaj that performed at Carnegie Hall in New York.
+Rita and KDT have been invited to perform at several Kathak festivals in New Delhi, India.
+The company has also appeared in major cities of the United States and Canada, including numerous appearances in Minnesota.